Governance 2026: Agenda

 Speaker: Laura Higgins FCG, The CoSec Coach

-BREAKOUT 2 - Mindful Exclusion
+BREAKOUT 2 - Updates from the CGI

 Speaker: The Chartered Governance Institute UK & Ireland